-Compensation claims are an adversarial process, ultimately determined before a judge sitting in open court without a jury.
-Briefly, compensation claim matters follow these procedural steps of informal procedure and if necessary, formal litigation:
+Litigation is an adversarial process, usually determined before a judge sitting in open Court without a jury.
+Typically, litigation matters follow these procedural steps:

 - Disclosure of documents;